By NATASHA IMAN

 A witness, however, refuted the statement, saying that while it was true that she had thrown down her crutches, Hwayoung had also been seen crying outside the group’s waiting room, having been barred from entering.

 Adding fuel to the fire, a producer from local broadcasting company SBS tweeted that he would no longer be casting T-ara in his programmes, seemingly a show of support for Hwayoung, the apparent victim.

 As more evidence slowly comes to light, a website entitled “T-Jinyo” – an acronym in Korean which can be translated to “We Demand The Truth from T-ara” – was formed, and it has already amassed 160,000 members, all demanding for the truth about Hwayoung’s explusion from T-ara.

 There is even now a petition calling for the disbandment of the group altogether.
-The petition states that a group which promotes bulling and refuses to take their jobs seriously do not deserve to be a part of the entertainment industry.
+The petition states that a group which promotes bullying and refuses to take their jobs seriously does not deserve to be a part of the entertainment industry.
 The petition collected over 106,000 signatures in a matter of days.

 The entire incident has been a huge set-back to the group’s comeback concert.
 All but 600 tickets to the concert have been returned since the start of the whole drama, and they have been dropped by a few of the companies they had been endorsing.

 Fans have been bombarding these companies with calls stating that they will stop buying their products if T-ara continued promoting them.

 Cosmetics company Tony Moly even publicly stated that they were in talks to sign a new contract with the girls, but would now be pulling out.
 Fans have reportedly been entering stores requesting that T-ara posters be taken down.